pankhurikumar23/w4111-bloodbank/Part2/README.md

 **-> Design changes to existing schema are as follows:-**
   1. ***Composite type:***
       - Created 'contact_details' with two fields (Phno VARCHAR, addr VARCHAR) as a type.
         - Used the new composite data type in our existing database by appending to the donor and recipients table, and dropped the separate 'phone' and 'address' columns.
-The two fields have been set to NOT NULL to ensure data integrity of the original table is maintained.
+The combined field is set to NOT NULL to ensure data integrity of the original table is maintained.
   2. ***Arrays***:
       - Created a new array of integers called 'bloodquantity' of size 8 - It helps map the blood type to quantity.
         - | 0  | 1    |  2   |   3   |   4   |   5   |    6  |    7  |